aleygues/ks6-scenarios-testing/README.md

 # Scenarios testing with Keystone6

-This package is thought to be used with Keystonejs v6 framework.
+This package is thought to be used with [Keystonejs v6 framework](https://keystonejs.com/).

 The idea behind this package is to provide an efficient way to execute **integration** and **end to end** tests against a Keystone app.
-The idea is mainly inspired by Postman runner approach with prerequest script and tests suit.
+The idea is mainly inspired by Postman runner approach with prerequest scripts and tests suit.

+## Motivations

+Even if Postman is great, you have to pay to share and work as a team on a tests collection.
+That's why I needed a way to work, share and create versions (versioning) of my tests (for free).
+With KS6 being released, the provided testing suit is now powerful enough to replace my Postman collections approach!

+## Important note

+Please note that this package mainly use [KS6 testing tools](https://keystonejs.com/docs/guides/testing) under the hood, so most of your problems may be answered in the doc!
+If you are still struggling, feel free to open an issue or contact me on the KS6 slack (aleygues).

 ## Installation

 Just add the package using `yarn add -D ks6-scenarios-testing` or `npm i -D ks6-scenarios-testing`.

-If you want to work with Typescript test files (I recommend this since Keystone is designed to be used with TS), you should create/update a `babel.config.js` in your root folder containing:
+If you want to work with Typescript test files (I recommend this since KS6 is designed to be used with TS), you should create/update a `babel.config.js` in your root folder containing:

 ```
 module.exports = {